The short answer

 Direct answer: typical motorcycle insurance cost

-A typical full-coverage motorcycle insurance premium runs $200–$700 a year, with clean-record commuters near the bottom and young sport-bike riders or riders with violations near the top.
-That range is a methodology-attributed sample range — built from published all-50-state tables of average annual full-coverage premiums (data vintage 2024–2025), expressed as a band rather than a single number because a real premium varies by rider, bike, ZIP code, and coverage.
-The full derivation is in motoinsure's methodology.
+A typical full-coverage motorcycle insurance premium averages about $360 a year, ranging from about $300 for clean-record commuters to over $1,500 for young sport-bike riders or riders with violations.
+That range is an illustrative sample range — built from published all-50-state tables of average annual full-coverage premiums (MoneyGeek, 2026), expressed as a band rather than a single number because a real premium varies by rider, bike, ZIP code, and coverage.
+The full derivation is in motoinsure’s methodology.

 But a headline range is the least useful way to think about cost, because it does not tell a rider what to do.
 The premium is a stack of priced components.
-The liability base is set by the state's minimum-coverage rules and the limits a rider chooses above them.
-Collision and comprehensive add the cost of insuring the bike itself, scaled to the bike's value.
-Optional coverages — uninsured/underinsured motorist, medical payments, custom parts, roadside, total-loss replacement — each add a line.
-Then the whole stack is multiplied by rating factors: the rider's age, years of experience, and claims and violation history.
+The liability base is set by the state’s minimum-coverage rules and the limits a rider chooses above them.
+Collision and comprehensive add the cost of insuring the bike itself, scaled to the bike’s value.
+Optional coverages each add a line: uninsured/underinsured motorist, medical payments, custom parts, roadside, total-loss replacement.
+Then the whole stack is multiplied by rating factors: the rider’s age, years of experience, and claims and violation history.

-Understanding the stack is what turns "my premium is $480" into a decision.
-A rider who knows that $180 of that is collision on a bike worth $4,000, and $120 is a custom-parts limit they do not need, can see exactly where to cut — and where not to.
+Understanding the stack turns "my premium is $360" into a decision.
+A rider who knows that $180 of that is collision on a bike worth $4,000, and $120 is a custom-parts limit they do not need, can see exactly where to cut.
 The headline number hides all of that.
 The breakdown is the point.

 Sample premium ranges by rider profile